Day for Daniel 2026

 We are so excited to see how you support Day for Daniel.
 Whether it is by wearing red, putting on a morning tea or a huge gala event, share your event with us through socials by posting, tagging us and using the hashtag –

-Download promotional materials and educational resources to decorate your school, ELC, or office, educate and help spread awareness.
+Download promotional materials and educational resources to decorate your school, ELC or office, and get ready to join this year’s live online Australia’s Biggest Child Safety Lesson.

 Australia’s Biggest Child Safety Lesson 2024 was launched at Manly State Primary School.